Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     ```

 - From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder _TasksTracker.ContainerApps_.

+!!! note
+    Throughout the documentation, we may refer to the _TasksTracker.ContainerApps_ directory as _root_ to keep documentation simpler.

 - Create a `.gitignore` file in the `TasksTracker.ContainerApps` directory.
 This ensures we keep our git repo clean of build assets and other artifacts.